-If $\Phi$ is nondegenerate, that is to say, the hessian matrix of $\Phi$ is nonsingular on the support of $\psi$, the stationary phase method gives with a constant $\B$ depending on $\Phi$, especially, the determinant of the Hessian matrix of $\Phi$.
-See, for example, H\"ormander \cite{Ho} or Stein \cite{St}.
-The stationary phase method is an important tool in analysis which has wide range of applications, especially, to the time decay estimate for the dispersive equation, which is known as `dispersive estimate'.
+If $\Phi$ is nondegenerate, that is to say, the hessian matrix of $\Phi$ is nonsingular on the support of $\psi$, the stationary phase method gives with a constant $\B$ depending on $\Phi$.
+(See, for example, H\"ormander \cite{Ho} or Stein \cite{St}.)
+The stationary phase method is an important tool, which has a wide range of applications.

-There are occasions where we need the uniform estimate \eqref{stationary} with $\B$ independent of the phase $\Phi$ and $\psi$ while they are normalized in a suitable way (see \cite{BCD, FRT, KPV}).
-Besides, uniform bound on the stationary phase estimate makes it possible to recover the optimal bound for degenerate phase if a suitable decomposition away from the degeneracy is available (see, for example, \cite{BLN}).
-In one dimension, thanks to Van der Corput Lemma it is relatively easy to get uniform estimate as long as we have a lower bound on the second derivative $|\Phi''|$ (see \cite{St}).
-However, in higher dimensions, a precise control of the behavior, with respect to the phase and symbol, of the constant $\B$ in \eqref{stationary} becomes no longer trivial.
+There are various occasions where we need the estimate \eqref{stationary} with $\B$ independent of the phase $\Phi$ and $\psi$ while they are normalized in a suitable way (see \cite{BCD, FRT, KPV}).
+Besides, a uniform bound on the stationary phase estimate makes it possible to recover the optimal bound for degenerate phase if a suitable decomposition away from the degeneracy is available (see, for example, \cite{BLN}).
+In one dimension, thanks to van der Corput's Lemma it is relatively easy to get the uniform estimate as long as we have a lower bound on the second derivative $|\Phi''|$ (see \cite{St}).
+However, in higher dimensions, precise control of the behavior, with respect to the phase and symbol, of the constant $\B$ becomes far less trivial.